ibm-cloud-docs/power-iaas/carbon-calculator.md

 {: ghg-howtrack}
 {: #faq-ccc}

-To view and export the GHG emissions data for an account, you must have the account owner, administrator, or viewer level access on the billing service.
+To view and export the GHG emissions data for an account, you must have the account owner, administrator, or viewer access on the billing service.
 For more information, see [Tracking account emissions with carbon calculator](https://cloud.ibm.com/docs/account?topic=account-tracking-emissions-account){: external}.

-### How to extract the GHG emissions data by using API?
+### How to extract the GHG emissions data by using APIs?
 {: ghg-howextract}
 {: #faq-ccc}